teachingaway/teachingaway.github.io/ericadler.md

 Eric an advisor to Brooklyn Law School’s technology clinic (BLIP) and sits on the board of the NYC Legal Hackers.

-Eric rides bikes, plays banjo, and builds copyright codex, a free treatise on copyright law.
+Eric rides bikes, plays banjo, and builds <a href='http://www.copyrightcodex.com'>copyright codex</a>, a free treatise on copyright law.

 - - -